Tortoise Food List - What They Can and Can't Eat

+It is tricky to understand a tortoise diet.
 If you were wondering about the difference between a turtle and a tortoise, it is not as simple as scientific categorization.
 They are both in the order of Testudines, meaning they are all technically turtles.
 The difference is to do with their morphology.
 A tortoise is a type of turtle which has feet instead of flippers and spends all of their time on land.
 Most other turtles are at least partly aquatic.
 For this reason, all tortoises are turtles, but not all turtles are tortoises.

 We might think their grouping together means all turtles and tortoises eat the same thing, but this not quite the case.
 There are various different species of turtle and tortoise with specific dietary requirements.
 While this article would be too long to go into every turtle species, it will be helpful to look at tortoises commonly kept as pets.
-Here are some of the most popular pet tortoise species and the foods they can eat:
+Here are some of the most popular pet tortoise species and the foods they eat:

 - Russian tortoise: dark leafy greens (e.g. carrot tops, romaine lettuce, kale, collard greens and mustard greens), carrots, bell peppers, grasses and hay.

 - Mediterranean tortoises: dandelions, plantains, chickweed, sow thistles and leafy greens.